Elements & Toolkits

 - Mentoring can take place in a wide array of settings, such as at a workplace, in a school, at a faith-based organization, at a juvenile corrections facility, in a community setting and in the virtual community (e-mentoring).

 Source: Rhodes, J.E.
 (2002).
 Stand by me: The risks and rewards of mentoring today’s youth.
 Cambridge, MA: Harvard University Press.

 MENTOR is grateful to the hundreds of mentoring practitioners and researchers who so generously contributed their time and good counsel to the development of the third edition of Elements of Effective Practice for Mentoring™.
 It is their work, along with their dedication to sharing their best practices and research, which made this edition possible.
 And, it is their work which continues to propel mentoring to ever-higher levels of performance.

-How to Build a Successful Mentoring Program Using the Elements of Effective PracticeTM is a comprehensive tool kit, which includes tools, templates and advice for implementing and adhering to the second edition of the Elements--rigorous guidelines that, when followed, will help to ensure quality mentoring.
+How to Build a Successful Mentoring Program Using the Elements of Effective PracticeTM is a comprehensive toolkit, with tools, templates and advice for implementing and adhering to the second edition of the Elements — rigorous guidelines that, when followed, will help to ensure quality mentoring.

-The tool kit contains OVER 160 ready-to-use tools that you can all be downloaded below and adapt to your program's needs.
+The tool kit contains OVER 160 ready-to-use tools that you can download and adapt to your program's needs.
 While the tools will be helpful on their own, they are much more effective when combined with the information available in the toolkit.
-Please take a moment download the toolkit.
+Please take a moment to download the toolkit.

 - Tools for Designing and Planning: English | Spanish

 - Tools to Manage a Program for Success: English | Spanish

 - Tools to to Structure Effective Program Operations: English | Spanish